rdf-elixir/rdf-ex/README.md

 - XML schema datatypes for RDF literals (not yet all supported)
 - sigils for the most common types of nodes, i.e. URIs, literals, blank nodes and lists
 - a description DSL resembling Turtle in Elixir
-- foundation for RDF serialization readers and writers
-  - implementations for the [N-Triples] and [N-Quads] serialization formats
+- implementations for the [N-Triples], [N-Quads] and [Turtle] serialization formats
-  - other formats will be available as dedicated separate Hex packages
-  - currently only [JSON-LD] is available via the [JSON-LD.ex] package
+    - [JSON-LD] is implemented in the separate [JSON-LD.ex] package (as every format requiring additional dependencies will be published in separate packages)

 ## Installation